Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Fracture of Distal and Middle Phalanx of Middle Finger with Fracture Distal Phalanx of Ring Finger

 24 years old male got injured when a slab fell on his hand during work.
-He presented with partial amputation of middle finger and ring finger.
+He presented with partial amputation of the middle finger and ring finger.

-Third ray (Middle finger) showed fractures in distal and middle phalanx, around the distal interphalangeal joint ( the joint between two phalanges).
+Third ray (Middle finger) showed fractures in the distal and middle phalanx, around the distal interphalangeal joint ( the joint between two phalanges).

 Dislocation of Interphalangeal Joint of Thumb – Anteroposterior Xray

 In contrast to other digits, the thumb has only two phalanges.
 These are joined by interphalangeal joint.

 Phalangeal dislocations are not very common.

 The dislocation at this joint usually occurs due to a force causing hyperextension of the joint.

 The following x-ray is of a 22 years old man who sustained this injury after he struck his thumb inadvertently with a moving object.